sonata-nfv/son-emu/README.md

 This emulation platform was created to support network  service developers to locally prototype and test complete network service chains in realistic end-to-end multi-PoP scenarios.
 It allows the direct execution of real network functions, packaged as Docker containers, in emulated network topologies running locally on the network service developer's machine.

-More details about the the emulator's architecture and concepts can be found in the following publication:
+More details about the the emulator's architecture and concepts can be found in the following publication(s):

 * Peuster, Manuel, Holger Karl, and Steven van Rossem. ["MeDICINE: Rapid Prototyping of Production-Ready Network Services in Multi-PoP Environments."](http://arxiv.org/abs/1606.05995) pre-print arXiv:1606.05995 (2016).